Joshua Bassett: 2020–2023: Musical debut and extended plays

-2024–present: The Golden Years
+2024–present: The Golden Years, off-Broadway and autobiography

-On May 17, 2024, Bassett released "The Golden Years", which served as the lead single from his debut album under the same name.
+On May 17, 2024, Bassett released "The Golden Years", which served as the lead single from his debut album The Golden Years.
 The album was announced the same day.
+Bassett embarked on the Golden Years Tour, from July 2024 to January 2025 to support the album, visiting North America and Europe.
+In July 2025, he signed with Plush Management and released a stand-alone single "Blue", under their in-house label two months later.